 In this sense, Socrates assumed one had the moral obligation to obey the law even when such laws contravened one’s personal assumption of that which is just or unjust.
 Thus, one might be compelled to obey laws made by the State to protect All Individuals in effect to meeting a perceived higher moral principle that calls for that.

-But that’s never always the case so long as moral justifications in having a moral obligation to obeying the law are concerned.
+But that’s never always the case so long as moral justifications in having a moral obligation to obeying laws are concerned.
 The second example calls for that.

 Martin Luther King Jr. (Moral Justification for Disobeying the Law)